 - Randomly assign students to groups (known as "automatic" assignment in Zoom)

-- Manually specify who will be grouped together ("pre-assigned breakout rooms").
+- Manually specify who will be grouped together ("Assign manually").
 For more information, read our caveats about this approach.

 - Allow students to choose their groups ("self-selected breakout rooms")